 In spring, this park is famous for its cherry blossom trees, while the Ginkgo Tree Forest is popular in autumn.

-If you will be visiting Korea soon, consider taking a trip to any of the places we’ve listed above.
+If you are visiting South Korea soon, consider taking a trip to any of the places we’ve listed above.
 Or if you have more time to spare, you might also enjoy going to Cheongsando Island, popular for its slow-paced living and the Slow Walking Festival.

 If you’d like to learn more words related to other aspects of nature, like the four seasons (winter, spring, summer, autumn), go check out our article on weather and seasons in Korean!
 We’d also love to hear in the comments what is your favorite type of nature and what’s the best nature spot to check out in your living area!